ezdes/Registration/README.md

 A simple registration GUI.

 # Important!
- * Please enter you real email in email field, because programm will send you email to confirm your account
+ * Please enter you real email in email field, because programm will send you email to confirm your account.
- * Your email will be save don't worry)
+ * Your email will be save don't worry).
- * If you have problem with registration please go to screenshot folder, there you can see examples of registration
+ * If you have problem with registration please go to screenshot folder, there you can see examples of registration.

 ## Features
   * Checking for correct data